cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/commonstatsmethods.md

 Be aware that while expected values are derived from the Asimov created at the specified signal strength, setting this option *does not* alter the definition of $CL_s$ in that the denominator is still defined with respect to the no signal ($\mu=0$) hypothesis.

+!!! info
+    Currently <span style="font-variant:small-caps;">Combine</span> does *not* support calculating expected limits assuming non-zero signal strengths using toy-based calculations.
+If you are interested in adding this feature, please contact the developers.

 ## Asymptotic Significances

 The significance of a result is calculated using a ratio of profiled likelihoods, one in which the signal strength is set to 0 and the other in which it is free to float.
 The evaluated quantity is $-2\ln[\mathcal{L}(\mu=0,\hat{\hat{\nu}}(0))/\mathcal{L}(\hat{\mu},\hat{\nu})]$, in which the nuisance parameters are profiled separately for $\mu=\hat{\mu}$ and $\mu=0$.